rintnetwork/front-end/src/content/contributing/index.md

 sidebar: true
 ---

-# Contributing to Reyna Network 🦄 {#contributing-to-reyna-network}
+# Contributing to Reyna Limited 🦄 {#contributing-to-reyna-network}

 <InfoBanner shouldCenter emoji=":tada:">
   Claim your POAP token!
 If you contributed to reyna.org in 2021, there's a unique POAP waiting for you.{" "}
 </InfoBanner>

-Reyna Network is an open-source project.
-So if you want to help improve [our portal to Reyna Network](/about/), here's how you can help out.
+Reyna Limited is an open-source project.
+So if you want to help improve [our portal to Reyna Limited](/about/), here's how you can help out.

 ## Ways to contribute {#ways-to-contribute}